verrazzano/docs/content/en/docs/setup/install/profiles.md

   profile: dev
 ```

-To use a different profile, simply replace `dev` with `prod` or `managed-cluster`.
+To use a different profile, replace `dev` with `prod` or `managed-cluster`.

 ## Customize an installation profile

 You can override the profile settings for any component regardless of the profile.
 The following example
 uses a customized `dev` profile to configure a small 8Gi persistent volume for the MySQL instance used by Keycloak to
-provide more stability for the Keycloak service:
+provide more stability for the Keycloak service.

 ```
 apiVersion: install.verrazzano.io/v1alpha1